 There was almost a queue getting onto the plane at Delhi with locals getting their photo taken or taking a selfie with the plane behind.

 I saw some of the more extreme city traffic I’ve ever seen in Old Delhi, but despite the apparent chaos it does somehow work, with a huge number of people and vehicles moving with surprisingly few incidents.
 The horn noise may be overwhelming at times but it is generally used for its correct purpose, to alert others to your presence, rather than the typical Western use to express frustration.
 Having said that anyone of a nervous disposition will be challenged by the volume and use of horns when walking as a pedestrian.

 Pedestrian crossing are just white paint on the road, they don’t actually mean anything unless a Policeman is standing by it, traffic will not stop for you.
 Like the old computer game Frogger you need to time your crossing well, keeping a close eye on incoming traffic.
 The best approach is to cross in sync with a local.

 It is a different situation on the mountain roads where people appeared to have no concept that the road might not be wide enough.
 We pulled over at the request of someone from the Army to allow a convoy of trucks past.
 That message was ignored by half a dozen cars who rushed past and then jammed up the road, with most of them having to reverse back down.

 It was even scarier when we started moving again to see this truck hanging precariously off the road.
 No idea how the army trucks got past this, and there was no sign of anyone doing anything about it.

-As one of the busiest stations in the country, I was expecting chaos at New Delhi Train Station, but found it less stressful than travelling in London tbh.
+As one of the busiest stations in the country, I was expecting chaos at New Delhi Train Station, but found it less stressful than travelling in London to be honest.
 Some of the platforms could do with maintenance though and second class didn’t look very comfortable.